jbergstroem/hadolint-gh-action/USAGE.md

 jobs:
   hadolint:
     runs-on: ubuntu-22.04
-    name: "Hadolint"
+    name: Hadolint"
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v4
       - uses: jbergstroem/hadolint-gh-action@v1
     with:
       dockerfile: "Dockerfile path/to/my/other/Dockerfile"
 ```

-### Only pass Dockerfiles that are changes in the PR
+### Only pass Dockerfiles that are changed in the PR

 In certain use-cases – for instance when you have a monorepo with a lot of Dockerfiles; you may
 only want to pass the files that are changed in the PR.
 This would make processing faster.